ohmyzsh/ohmyzsh/tests/README.md

 If `$todo` exists, the test point is marked as TODO (the failure of that test point will not fail the test), and `$todo` is used as the explanation.

 _Note_: `$region_highlight` uses the same `"$i $j $style"` syntax but interprets the indexes differently.

+**Isolation**: Each test is run in a separate subshell, so any variables, aliases, functions, etc., it defines will be visible to the tested code (that computes `$region_highlight`), but will not affect subsequent tests.

 highlighting test